eugenekoran/film-project/README.md

 The model achieves 97% accuracy for the validation set but it is biased to the types of questions that it was trained on.
 The model was trained on difficult multilayered questions to facilitate visual reasoning.
 The downside of it is that the model may fail on some simple questions that were underrepresented in the training data.
 Limitations of the model are:

 1. The model tends to produce wrong answers when it needs to count large number of objects.
-Generally counting more then 5 objects is a problem.
+Generally counting of more then 5 objects is a problem.
 Nevertheless I have never seen the model being wrong by more than 1 item.

 2. The model is biased to answering 'yes' more often than 'no' and to producing greater than zero answers for counting questions.
 Here is nice example of it: